sparkandflash/template-nft-marketplace/README.md

-## Full stack NFT marketplace built with rinkeby, Solidity,  infura IPFS, & Next.js
+## Full stack NFT marketplace built with Goerli, Solidity,  infura IPFS, & Next.js

 # [IPFS function is unavilable]
 - the infura gateways i used were free ones, now they are no longer free :/ I'm in process of setting up an alternative.